JetBrains/commit-status-publisher/README.md

 Where TEAMCITY_DISTR must be replaced with an absolute path to the TeamCity distribution directory.

-The target directory of the project root will contain the `commit-status-publisher.zip file`, which is ready [to be installed](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins).
+The target directory of the project root will contain the `commit-status-publisher.zip` file, which is ready [to be installed](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins).

 Once the plugin is installed, add the Commit Status Publisher  [build feature](https://confluence.jetbrains.com/display/TCDL/Adding+Build+Features) to your build configuration.